angerhang/angerhang/README.md

-- I’m @angerhang, a PhD student in ML4Health at Oxford.
+- I’m @angerhang, a postdoc in ML4Health at Oxford.
-- I’m interested in using mobile sensors to develop better unstanding about the human health.
+- I’m interested in using wearables to develop better unstanding about the human health.
-- I’m looking to collaborate on wearables, mobile health, multi-modal learning and self-supervised learning.
+- I’m looking to collaborate on wearables, mobile health, multi-modal learning and self-supervised learning on large datasets.
 - 📫 hangyuan.xyz